njs-guy/Generic-Stream-Counter/README.md

 # Generic Stream Counter
 [![Maintainer](https://img.shields.io/badge/maintainer-njshockey-blue)](https://github.com/njshockey)

-Generic Twitch Counter (GTC) is a counter for Windows to count things on a livestream, such as the number of deaths or resets.
-After changing the label and the current count, it is saved into a text file to be opened by streaming software such as OBS.
-GTC can be used as a regular counter, but this is the intended purpose.

-While there is currently no Mac or Linux version, GTC works well with WINE.

-**To download, go to releases on the right side of the main Github page.**
+### An easy way to count things on your stream.

+Setting up an on-screen counter is easy, but constantly changing it is *annoying*.
+Generic Stream Counter makes a text file for OBS or Xsplit to update it automatically.
+From there, it can be stylized just like any other text source.

 # Branches
 - *Master:* The main, stable branch as per usual.